 This AMI-approved Velcro Dressing Frame introduces infants and toddlers to the fundamental skill of opening and closing velcro fasteners.
-The sturdy wooden frame holds blue gingham fabric featuring three horizontal velcro straps, perfectly sized for small hands to practice the pulling motion essential for self-dressing independence.
+The sturdy wooden frame holds blue gingham fabric featuring three horizontal velcro straps, properly scaled for small hands to practice the pulling motion essential for self-dressing independence.

 The Velcro Dressing Frame embodies Maria Montessori's principle of 'Help me to do it myself' by isolating a single dressing skill for concentrated practice.
 This material respects the infant/toddler's absorbent mind and sensitive period for order and movement, offering repetitive practice that builds neural pathways for independence.
 The frame's design follows Montessori's concept of control of error—the distinct sound and resistance of velcro provides immediate sensory feedback, allowing the child to self-correct.
 By presenting real-life skills in an accessible format, we honor the child's dignity and developmental need to participate in daily life activities, fostering both physical independence and psychological self-confidence during the crucial period of self-construction.